-To tune the Passband frequency of the filter, in the Variable Bandwidth IIR Filter block dialog box, change Filter passband frequency (Hz) to 6000 Hz.
+To tune the passband frequency of the filter, in the Variable Bandwidth IIR Filter block dialog box, change Filter passband frequency (Hz) to 6000 Hz while the simulation is running.
 Click Apply and the output of the Spectrum Analyzer changes immediately.

 While in the filter's stopband frequency, the chirp is attenuated.

-During simulation, you can tune any of the tunable parameters in the model and see the effect on the filtered output real time.
+During simulation, you can tune the filter specifications such as the passband frequency, center frequency, and filter bandwidth through the input port, and see the impact on the filtered output in real time.